Conscription in the United States: Civil War

 The United States first employed national conscription during the American Civil War.
 The vast majority of troops were volunteers; of the 2,200,000 Union soldiers, about 2% were draftees, and another 6% were substitutes paid by draftees.

 The Confederacy had far fewer inhabitants than the Union, and Confederate President Jefferson Davis proposed the first conscription act on March 28, 1862; it was passed into law the next month.
 Resistance was both widespread and violent, with comparisons made between conscription and slavery.

 Both sides permitted conscripts to hire substitutes to serve in their place.
 In the Union, many states and cities offered bounties and bonuses for enlistment.
 They also arranged to take credit against their draft quota by claiming freed slaves who enlisted in the Union Army.

-Although both sides resorted to conscription, the system did not work effectively in either.
-The Confederate Congress on April 16, 1862, passed an act requiring military service for three years from all white males aged 18 to 35 not legally exempt; it later extended the obligation.
+Although both sides resorted to conscription, the system did not work effectively for either.
+The Confederate Congress on April 16, 1862, passed an act requiring military service for three years from all white males aged 18 to 35 not legally exempt.
+It later extended the obligation.

-The U.S. Congress passed the Militia Act of 1862 which mirrored the 1792 Act except to allow African-Americans to serve in the militias and authorizing a militia draft within a state when it could not meet its quota with volunteers.
+The U.S. Congress passed the Militia Act of 1862 which mirrored the 1792 Act except to remove the enrollment of the White race only in the Militia.
+Additionally authorizing a militia draft within a state when it could not meet its quota with volunteers.
 This state-administered system failed in practice and Congress passed the Enrollment Act of 1863, the first genuine national conscription law, replacing the Militia Act of 1862, which required the enrollment of every male citizen and those immigrants (aliens) who had filed for citizenship, between 20 and 45 years of age, unless exempted by the Act.
 It set up under the Union Army an elaborate machine for enrolling and drafting men.
 Quotas were assigned in each state, the deficiencies in volunteers required to be met by conscription.